Rephonic

 Recent interactions between the hosts and their guests.

-Q: What was a young Jordan like?
+Q: What was the young Elia like?

 Audience Metrics